microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Add-WinGetSource.md

 ### -Type

 The type of the WinGet source.
-Most sources will be `Microsoft.Rest`.
+Most sources are `Microsoft.Rest`.
 The WinGet community repository is `Microsoft.PreIndexed.Package`.

 ```yaml
 Type: System.String